Skip to contents

 Earned Value (EV): 35000

-Set the actual costs and current time period and calculate the AC to date:
+Set the actual period costs and calculate the cumulative AC to date:

 cat("Actual Cost (AC):", ac, "\n")